sp

 When I first moved to France, I sure needed tips about French culture.

-I didn't understand the language, the French cultures, and customs seemed different in so many ways - I really didn't want to offend anyone.
+I didn’t understand the language, I thought I’d never understand the French cultures, and customs didn’t match my own – but above all, I really didn’t want to offend anyone.

-After being told over and over how rude the French were, I decided to come to my own conclusions.
-After learning a few simple things, I lived in France happily for years and would like to share them with you.
+After being told over and over how rude the French were, I ignored all those negative people and came to my own conclusions.
+After learning a few simple things, I lived in France happily for years and would like to share those tips with you here.

 Tips about French Culture #1 :